• Skip to primary navigation

 In 2018, Hugh Pham wanted to transition away from his career as a counter-terrorism analyst towards a more creative vocation, building upon his degrees in English and creative writing.
 When his initial film school rejection letter arrived, he became even more determined to tell stories.
 He decided to take matters into his own hands by making a historical documentary that would give representation to the veterans of South Vietnam, a perspective often neglected in narratives about the Vietnam War.

-Filed Under: Blog Article Tagged With: Ho Chi Minh, Ho Chi Minh City, Saigon, ugh Pham, Veterans, Vietnam, Vietnam War
+Filed Under: Blog Article Tagged With: Ho Chi Minh, Ho Chi Minh City, Hugh Pham, Saigon, Veterans, Vietnam, Vietnam War

 Book review: 'America’s Modern Wars: Understanding Iraq, Afghanistan and Vietnam' by Christopher Lawrence